deep1205/Natureplaces/README.md

 # Natureplaces

-This website is made by Using React ,Html ,css and javascript. some other librarya tachyons and bootstrap is used for designing the website.
+This website is made by Using React ,Html ,css and javascript. some other libraries tachyons and bootstrap is also used for designing the website.

 Watch live demo of this website on -'https://deep1205.github.io/Natureplaces'